top of page

 Who I am

-Currently, I am a Ph.D. candidate in the lab of Dr. Kang Shen at Stanford University.
-My thesis work focuses on understanding how the nervous system is built in the nematode C. elegans.
+Currently, I am a postdoctoral scholar in the lab of Dr. Samantha Butler at the University of California, Los Angeles.
+My research focuses on understanding how the spinal cord establishes neural circuitry during development.
 I am interested in dissecting how neurons physically grow through complex tissues to form functional circuits that control animal behavior.
 Further, I believe that scientists have a fundamental duty to share our knowledge of the world with others - in formal classrooms and in the public sphere.
-Given stark inequities across society and our age of rampant misinformation, this is an ethical imperative.
-As such, I co-created and co-lead a novel graduate student-led course for undergraduates at Stanford.
-Our aim is to bring the "hidden curriculum" of how to succeed in the academy to the classroom and broaden participation in STEM research.
-This experience has ignited my passion for equitable education and increasing the accessibility of STEM for all.
-Outside of the lab and classroom, I enjoy reading (thanks Mom and Dad!), exploring cities and parks, and coffee (lots of coffee...).
-I also enjoy cooking and baking for my gluten- and diary-free diet.
+Given stark inequalities across society and our age of rampant misinformation, this is an ethical imperative.
+As such, I regularly write a newsletter called Queer Science Lab, making the science on queer health accessible to all regardless of gender identity or sexuality.
+In the classroom, I have worked to bring the "hidden curriculum" of how to succeed in the academy to the classroom and broaden participation in STEM research.
+These endeavors highlight my passion for equitable education and increasing the accessibility of STEM for all.
+Outside of the lab and classroom, I enjoy reading (thanks Mom and Dad!), exploring the built environment, and coffee.

 How I got here

 I was born and raised in Akron, Ohio to two librarian parents.
 I first got interested in neuroscience at 4 years old when my brother suffered a traumatic neurological injury during birth.
-(I was dismayed to learn that the nervous system can't just repaired itself!)
+(I was dismayed to learn that the nervous system can't just repair itself!)
 This interest lay dormant until I went to the University of Notre Dame for my undergrad and joined the lab of Dr. Cody Smith.
 In the Smith lab, I became enamored with research as a way to understand the world and answer questions like the one that 4 year-old me was interested in.
-After Notre Dame, I moved to Stanford and joined the Shen Lab for my graduate work.
+After Notre Dame, I moved to Stanford and joined the lab of Dr. Kang Shen for my PhD.
 In 2022, I came out as a trans woman.
 It was a long journey to get to that point, and I am overjoyed that I now fully embrace myself and my queerness.
 Further, I have come to recognize my neurodivergence and how our current systems clash with my needs as a neurodiverse trans woman.
-Despite this, I can trace many opportunities in my life to my other identities as a white person raised in a middle class family who presented as male for 25 years.
-For me, these privileges and opportunities converged to allow me access to elite educational institutions (another privilege).
-Moving forward, I hope to use the privilege I have to help reform educational and scientific systems built on patriarchy and white supremacy.
+In December 2024, I successfully defended my PhD and moved to Los Angeles.
+I am currently a postdoctoral scholar in the lab of Dr. Samantha Butler.
+I hope to use these experiences to help reform educational and scientific systems built on flawed principles.

 bottom of page